 The Office of Student Integrity also provides outreach programming designed to inform and educate students and to promote Georgia Gwinnett College principles.
-Please visit Student Integrity where you will find the Student Code of Conduct, and procedural guidelines related to the Student Conduct process.
+Please visit the Student Integrity website where you will find the Student Code of Conduct, and procedural guidelines related to the Student Conduct process.